probmods/probmods2/chapters/02-generative-models.md

 noisyDouble(3)
 ~~~~

-By using higher-order functions we can construct and manipulate probability distributions.
+By using higher-order functions we can construct and manipulate complex sampling processes.
 A good example comes from coin flipping...

 ## Example: Flipping Coins